Skip to content

 Austria's first-class healthcare also includes excellent medical care for expectant mothers and their babies during and after pregnancy.

-During pregnancy, you are entitled to maternity protection and therefore protection against dismissal and redundancy.
+During pregnancy, you have specific maternity related rights, which protect you against dismissal and redundancy.
 This chapter provides you with the most important information about pregnancy, childbirth and the associated social benefits.

 We would like to recommend a very helpful website that provides excellent guidelines for all stages of pregnancy: